Seteeri/Particle/README.md

       * Elmintation of applications -> commands
       * Redesign file hierarchies
       * ZUIs as an alternative

-    * Emacs - consistency, extensibility, text and keyboard driven
+* Secondary Inspirations:
     * McCLIM - central concept of "presentation types"

-* Secondary Inspirations:
     * Uzbl/Conkeror - numbered links for navigation
     * Unreal Blueprints - nodal system
     * EagleMode - example of a ZUI